 In order to meet the Licensure requirements, you must pass the appropriate Massachusetts Tests for Educator Licensure.
 A Communications and Literacy Skills test is needed for all types of licenses (teachers, specialist teachers, support personnel and administrators).
 In addition, a subject matter test is required for all teaching and specialist teaching subject areas.

 After August 30, 2003, all candidates for license in Early Childhood, Elementary Education and Moderate Specialist Needs programs must take and pass the Foundations of Reading test.
 Click here to learn more about which subject matter test to complete.

 Massachusetts offers three types of educator licenses.
 Based upon your training you can be employed by a school under a Preliminary, Initial, Temporary, or Professional License.
 Learn more about the types of licenses in Massachusetts.

 All Boston College programs lead to Initial Licensure unless otherwise stated.

 No. Your license is activated only when you teach in a public school.

 No, your initial license is valid for 5 teaching (on the clock) years.
 In this case, you would still have 2 years left on your license.

 Students who intend to teach in other states are strongly advised, but are not required, to take the Massachusetts Tests for Educator Licensure in the event that a state requires a candidate to be Licensed, in addition to having completed an Approved Program.
-Although the Boston College Practicum Office has attempted to ensure that the information contained on the website is accurate and complete at the time of posting, the contents are subject to change at any time.
+Although the Boston College Field Placement & Partnership Outreach Office has attempted to ensure that the information contained on the website is accurate and complete at the time of posting, the contents are subject to change at any time.